 The C++ language was developed by Bjarne Stroustrup in 1979.
 Compatible with C, but designed as an object-oriented languageit can be used to implement higher-level abstractions than C.

 C++ remains a multi-paradigm language: it allows imperative, object-oriented and functional programming.
 The template concept enables generic programming.
 The language is still strongly typed, and compilation can be fairly strict, but a large number of options are available, leaving the programmer largely in charge.
-The main pitfall of the language remains access to memory, via pointers, and the obligation on the developer to free all the resources he has allocated.
+The main pitfall of the language remains access to memory, via pointers, and the obligation on the developer to free up all the resources he has allocated.
 Memory is allocated either on the stack or on the heap, at the developer's discretion.

 Recent versions of the language and the standard library (from 2014 to 2020) have considerably improved the readability and reliability of the code..
 In particular through the implementation of patterns (smart pointers) and the increased use of generic programming.
 Standardised since 1998 by the ISO, this language has undergone several evolutions, the most important of which is C++11.
 Its most immediate difference from C is the support for classes and object-oriented principles.
 C++ compilers are generally stricter than C compilers.
 Many developers have therefore used C++ just to encapsulate C libraries.
 Note that there is a managed C++ that is used exclusively on the .NET platform...